Our aims and work

 Also, see below for a snapshot of the important work some of the organisations we have supported are able to carry out as a result of our help.

 Education Support Partnership (formerly Teacher Support Network)

 Education Support is the only charity the CSIS Charity Fund supports which looks after the teaching profession.
-A grant of £60,000 was made in order to help it meet the increasing demand for its services, boosting the Welfare Grants Programme and Training & Development Fund.
+A grant of £75,000 was made to help it meet the increasing demand for its services, boosting the Welfare Grants Programme and Training & Development Fund.